BeaconFramework/Distributor/specs/version0.5/network-driver-interface.rst

     * network_id = id of the network to attach
     * ip_address = ip address to attempt to be assigned to interface
     * returns Interface instance
-    * raises PlugNetworkException, AmphoraNotFound, NetworkNotFound
+    * raises PlugNetworkException, NodeNotFound, NetworkNotFound

 * unplug_network(compute_id, network_id, ip_address=None)